isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

     </p></div>
 </div><!--close for class panel-->
 </div><!--close div for each button-->
 <div><!--div for each button-->
 <button class="accordion">When I open the PressReader app, I see a box that says ‘Sponsored Access’.
 What does 'Sponsored Access' mean?</button>
 <div class="panel">
   <div class="panel-text">
-  <p>You will be granted NLB’s PressReader ‘Sponsored Access’ if you connect your device to Wireless@SG/SGx at the libraries via the PressReader app or online at <a href="http://www.PressReader.com">PressReader.com</a>.
-You will also be granted this when you tap on the 'eNewspapers & eMagazines' icon in the NLB Mobile app.</p>
-<p>With ‘Sponsored Access’ activated, you will be able to access and download PressReader content for an extended period <u>even after leaving the library</u> premises.
-You can continue to read the content that you have downloaded on the mobile app until you decide to delete the files.</p></div>
+  <p>‘Sponsored Access’ means that you have been granted complimentary access to PressReader.
+This allows you to download PressReader content for an extended period even after leaving the library premises.
+You can continue to read the content that you have downloaded on the mobile app until you decide to delete the files.</p>
+<p>‘Sponsored Access’ is granted when you connect your device to Wireless@SG/SGx at the libraries via the PressReader app, or online at PressReader.com.
+</p></div>
 </div><!--close div for class panel-->
 </div><!--close div for each button-->